Ketamine Infusions

 Ketamine Treatment in Washington, D.C. for Depression & PTSD.

-At Washington Interventional Psychiatry (WIP), a leading D.C. ketamine infusion clinic, we are proud to offer personalized, evidence-based ketamine treatment to residents throughout Washington, D.C., Maryland, and Virginia (the DMV area).
-When traditional treatments and therapies for depression, anxiety, and trauma haven’t worked, our team of board-certified physicians specializes in identifying the ideal candidates for IV ketamine therapy.
-Through customized programs, our practice tailors each infusion treatment to meet individual needs and goals, offering a targeted approach to mental health care.
+At Washington Interventional Psychiatry (WIP), a psychiatrist-led D.C. ketamine infusion clinic, we provide personalized, evidence-based IV ketamine treatment to residents throughout Washington, D.C., Maryland, and Virginia (the DMV area).
+When traditional treatments and therapies for depression, anxiety, or trauma have not worked, our board-certified psychiatrists conduct structured evaluations to determine whether IV, IM or nasal ketamine therapy is appropriate.
+Each infusion is delivered within a comprehensive psychiatric framework that includes diagnostic formulation, individualized dosing, safety monitoring, and ongoing psychiatric care.

 How Ketamine Infusion Treatment Works